Please visit our home site at www.TRILOBOATS.com.

 What lies hidden behind this vision of convenience is Hustle and Bustle.
 Every engine must be specified, shopped for, transported, mounted, maintained, fed, overhauled, worked around and just plain endured!

 "Mounted," did I say?
 That makes it sound so easy!
 Mountings must be installed, linkages, batteries, fuel tanks, lines and bulbs, filters, spark arresters, bilge blowers and sniffers, fire extinguishers.
 A set of mechanical tools and spare parts must be shipped.
 Band-aids for skinned knuckles.
-Special soap for grease and grime.
+Special soaps for grease and grime.

-At the end of its life, frustration, missed opportunities, stress, dismount, transport and dump fees are all added to the bill.
+At the end of its life; frustration, missed opportunities, stress, dismount, transport and dump fees are all added to the bill.
 Start over.
 Chances are, the old engine had some failure that the manufacturer has fixed in a new generation (requiring new mountings and spares).
 Or you would prefer a less frustrating make, but choose the devil-you-know, since mountings are all such a pain and expense to tear out and convert.

 And all this has to be paid for in cold, hard cash.